cloudmesh/client/docs/source/aws.rst

         match the signature you provided.
 Check your AWS Secret Access Key and signing method.
 Consult the service documentation for details.

-Please make your your Access Key ID and Secret Key ID are recorded in Cloudmesh correctly.
+Please make sure your Access Key ID and Secret Key ID are recorded in Cloudmesh correctly.
 (Try ``register aws`` command again to confirm your input) Also your IDs should be **active** on AWS Management Console.